sindelio/IoT-project/README.md

 [how to create your own asymmetric keys using OpenSSL](https://rietta.com/blog/2012/01/27/openssl-generating-rsa-key-from-command/).

-Indepth details about the project can be found in the report file (although it's written in Portuguese):
+In depth details about the project can be found in the report file (although it's written in Portuguese):
-Internet of "things": controlling actuators through an Internet page.pdf
+_Internet of "things": controlling actuators through an Internet page.pdf_

 #### Contributions